ashwath6105/metacrafters-intermediate-module-1/README.md

 ## Functions and Errors - ETH + AVAX

-This code demonstrates a simple smart contract written in Solidity that utilizes the require(), assert(), and revert() statements.
+This is a simple solidity smart contract for demonstrating the use cases of require(), assert() and revert() statements.

 ## Description